ethereum/remix-project/team-best-practices.md

 # Story / Bug fix

-- Prioritised list of PRs / issues are tracked in the Remix huboard.
+- Prioritised list of PRs / issues are tracked in a Github Project.
 - Every story can be executed by a single developer or a group of 2 or more developers (depending on the size and complexity)
 - Each dev should take the part he/she feels the most confortable with.
 - Later progress and discussion is updated directly on the issue or pull request (github).
 - When a developer or team decides on the story they want to work on (at the start of milestone for instance), they assign themselves to the issue.
-- The issue whould be moved in Huboard to the column named `working` when the work actually starts.
-- Updates of the documentation should be done together with the story.
+- Documentation update should be done together with the story, or an issue with the label "documentation" has to be created.

 ---